liuhy99/django-todolist/README.md

 ### :page_facing_up: Introduction

-The website is a multi-purpose web application based on the Django framework with an integrated to-do management system, designed to provide a simple and easy-to-use user experience.
+The website is a multi-purpose web application based on the Django framework and Python with an integrated to-do management system, designed to provide a simple and easy-to-use user experience.